jpolina/marketplace-frontend/README.md

+# marketplace-frontend
+This is a the front end for a generic classified ads website where users can browse ads by category, condition, location, and price.
+Also, users can create an account to post, edit, and delete their ads and create, edit and delete categories.
+This project was created using the MERN stack, Redux for user login, Mongoose, JWT, and AWS S3 for storing images.

 # Getting Started with Create React App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.